 Having this 20 minutes a day dedicated to reading to them was one of the best challenges I’ve ever taken.
 It has become one of our family habits- one chapter of a good book each day.
 During this time, I was also challenged to give my kids a book for each major holiday and birthday.
 The goal is to build them each a library that they can have when they start their own family.
 Little by little, I built my library of favorites.
 I encourage you to have a set of books in a basket for each month of the year.
 Pull those books that best reflect the season and time of year and put them beside your couch each month.
 Try to get through them all by the end of the month then reshuffle the deck for next month.

 As I encourage you to start building a love of reading into your families, I want to share a hand full of my favorite resources below:

-1. THIS LIST compiled by Park Cities Presbyterian.
+1. THIS LIST compiled by Providence Christian School.
 It is a list of 35 great books to read to children at every age.

 2. The LOGOS bookstore in Snider Plaza.
 Rick and Susan Lewis KNOW good books.
 They have an incredible children’s section in the back.
 Great gifts and art as well.
 My kids love this store.

 3. A good friend, Eraina Larson, has a GREAT blogspot with many posts on the books we’ve read together and many of the ones she has discovered in her quest for great literature!